Martin-Coetzee-FABI/rhizobial-symbiotic-genes/README.md

 If you use this resource in your research, please cite:

 > Coetzee MPA.
 (2025).
 Rhizobial Symbiotic Gene Compendium.
 Forestry and Agricultural Biotechnology Institute (FABI), University of Pretoria.
 Available at: https://Martin-FABI.github.io/rhizobial-symbiotic-genes/
-> Note that the code was developed with Claude AI (Anthropic).
+> > Note that the code was developed with Claude AI (Anthropic), and references are in the process of being checked and updated.

 ---